CLIMB MOUNT KILIMANJARO

 After that, you may want to go through our site in greater detail.
 We have divided it into four main sections, which together provide you with all the basics you need to know to plan and prepare properly for your Mount Kilimanjaro trek:

-Colobus tinyBackground information
+Colobus tinyBackground facts about Kilimanjaro

 Information about the history, geography, geology, flora and fauna of the mountain.
 Not essential, but (hopefully) interesting.